RedisLabs/redislabs-docs/content/rs/concepts/_index.md

     replicated-durability, Redis provides the WAIT command.
 WAIT makes sure that a write can wait for acknowledgment until multiple replicas confirm that write.
-This makes sure that a write confirmed with WAIT on replicas will be durable even if a node catches on fire and never comes back to the cluster.
+This makes sure that a write confirmed with WAIT on replicas are durable even if a node catches on fire and never comes back to the cluster.